 The Issuer's primary activity is related to automobile finance, credit card business, consumer loans and deposits.
-As at 31 December 2016, the Issuer has branches in both Denmark and Sweden as well as a wholly owned subsidiary in Finland (the "Issuer Group").
+As at 31 December 2017, the Issuer has branches in both Denmark and Sweden as well as a wholly owned subsidiary in Finland (the "Issuer Group").
 The Danish and Swedish branches of the Issuer each offer the same variety of products as the Issuer.
 The Issuer's Finnish subsidiary offers car financing, consumer loans & sales finance, and does not offer deposits or credit cards at this time.

-The following diagram illustrates the distribution of the Issuer's business activities within the Nordic region:
+The following diagram illustrates the distribution of the Issuer's business activities within the Nordic region as of and for the 12 months period ended 31 December 2017: